MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--communication.md

 Costs are driven by the need to deploy and support the communication technologies, up-skill staff in their use and, most importantly, by investing in best practice and policy adherence.

 ## Resources to learn more
+- [Join the Maturity Model Practitioners](https://symp.info/MM4M365Practitioners): Every month we host sessions exploring the value and use of the Microsoft 365 Maturity Model and how you can successfully develop your organization using Microsoft 365.
+Each of these sessions focus on building a community of practitioners in a safe space to hone your pitch, test your thoughts, or decide how to promote your use of the Maturity Model.
+Sessions may also include a brief presentation about the Maturity Model including recent updates.
 - [International Association of Business Communicators](https://www.iabc.com/)
 - [Example style guide](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style)